-This new measure will apply to all initial and transfer Form U4 filings, as well as for individuals who have not been registered with a FINRA member firm for more than two years.
+This new measure applies to all initial and transfer Form U4 filings, as well as individuals who have not been registered with a FINRA member firm for more than two years.

 What are the new FINRA background check requirements?

 Under the new FINRA background check rule, firms continue to be responsible for investigating the good character, business reputation, qualifications, and experience of applicants for registration.

 Additionally, it is now necessary to perform a search of “reasonably available public records” to verify the completeness and accuracy of the details included in an individual’s Form U4.
 Firms are also required to make a reasonable effort to review an applicant’s most recent Form U5, which provides information regarding the reason for the termination of a registration with a member firm, for any potential claims regarding investment misconduct or other derogatory activities.